mglush/three-class-classifier/README.md

 A 3-class classifier that works with any amount of data points in each class, and any number of features per data point.\

 **Input**:\
 Two text files, one containing the training data, one containing the testing data.
+Check data/training*.txt for format examples.

 **Output**:\
 A dictionary containing the true positive rate,  false positive rate, error rate, accuracy, and precision of the classifier for the given test data.\